bradflaugher/AI-Harmony-Book/README.md

 * 💵 [Make a Donation via Coinbase](https://commerce.coinbase.com/checkout/ea43ea82-2708-4562-966b-bf30800ec592)
 * 🫶  [Join Brad's Patreon and get AI Analyisis, Career Support, Ebooks and Merch](https://www.patreon.com/bradflaugher)

+## Contributing and TODOs

+If you'd like to contribute a chapter, revisions or whatever you like, you can email Brad at [brad@bradflaugher.com](mailto:brad@bradflaugher.com) or just submit a PR.

+If you'd like to see what I am working on for the second edition see [TODO.md](./TODO.md).

 ## Copyright and GPL Notice ©️

 "AI Harmony" Copyright 2023 Brad Flaugher